kenrmayfield/warp/README.md

 saved back to `~/.warp`.

 ## NOTE:
-      You can also use the MOSH Command to SSH in the WARP File.
-A modern replacement for Interactive SSH Terminals, designed for better performance and Session Continuity over Unreliable or High-Latency Networks.
+      You can add the MOSH Command to the WARP File to SSH.
+A Modern Replacement for Interactive SSH Terminals, designed for better performance and Session Continuity over Unreliable or High-Latency Networks.
       Maintains a Session while Switching Networks or Moving Locations.